btraut/hanabi/README.md

 #### TypeScript Versions

-VS Code embeds its own version of TypeScript that is often updated on a different schedule than Escape’s updates.
+VS Code embeds its own version of TypeScript that is often updated on a different schedule than Ten Four Games' updates.
 To sync development, VS Code allows developers to specify their own TypeScript package.
 To enable this, follow the [“Using Newer TypeScript Versions” instructions](https://code.visualstudio.com/docs/languages/typescript#_using-newer-typescript-versions).

 ## Debugging